It All Starts With The Mount

 Stellarium will be too big for it, but Xephem requires much less resource.

-handy as a computerized telescope.
+computerized telescope.
 Is that neat or what?

 The Cassegrain Wedge